jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 clients more efficient whilst being no more difficult to program.
-Although simple, this model fits poorly with established vocabulary, requiring a transport that sits *somewhere between 'stream' and 'download'* and a parsing strategy which takes elements from *SAX and DOM* but follows neither model.
+Although simple, this model fits poorly with established vocabulary, requiring a transport that sits *somewhere between 'stream' and 'download'* and a parsing strategy which *takes elements from SAX and DOM* but follows neither model*.

 Implementation in Javascript gives me the widest deployment options, covering client-side browser programming, server programming, use in